IRS Offer in Compromise

 - Doubt as to liability: The IRS can accept an offer in compromise if there is doubt as to liability.
-A compromise qualifies only when there is a genuine dispute as to the existence or amount of the correct tax debt under the law.
+A compromise qualifies only when there is a genuine dispute as to the existence or amount of the correct tax debt.
 Under this method of compromise, you are able to contest the underlying merits of the tax liability.
 In other words, you contest whether you truly are liable for the tax.

 - Doubt as to collectability: Your offer in compromise may be accepted if there is doubt that the amount owed is fully collectible.
 Doubt as to collectibility exists in any case where the taxpayer’s assets and income are less than the full amount of the tax liability.

 - Effective tax administration: Your offer in compromise may be accepted based on effective tax administration.
 An offer may be accepted based on effective tax administration.
 This is appropriate when there is no doubt that the tax is legally owed and that the full amount owed can be collected.
 But requiring payment in full would either create an economic hardship or would be unfair and inequitable because of exceptional circumstances.

 There are two methods of payment for your offer in compromise

 - Lump Sum Cash: Under this method, you will submit an initial payment of 20 percent of the total offer amount with your application.
-After your offer in compromise is accepted by the IRS, you will pay the remaining balance of the offer in five or fewer payments.
+After the IRS accepts your offer in compromise , you will pay the remaining balance of the offer in five or fewer payments.

 - Periodic Payment: Under this method you will submit an initial payment with your application.
 You will then continue to make payments toward the remaining balance in monthly installments while the IRS considers your offer.
-If the IRS accepts your offer, you must continue to pay monthly until it is paid in full.
-If your offer is rejected, your payments will not be refunded.
+If the IRS accepts your offer, you must continue to pay monthly payments until you pay it in full.
+If the IRS rejects your offer, the IRS will your payments will not refunded it.